-In this chapter, it has been shown that low-pressure burned gas recirculation for SI engines can be accurately represented as a first order linear dynamics with a timevarying delay.
+This paper has shown that it is possible to accurately represent the low-pressure burned gas recirculation for Spark Ignited engines as a first order linear dynamics with a time-varying delay.
 The value of the delay is determined by an implicit integral relation in which data from commonly available sensors (temperatures, pressures) come into play through the ideal gas law.
-Experiments conducted at test bench validate both this model and the proposed delay calculation methodology and highlight the key rule played by the delay in the overall dynamics.